Shirtsy/HexLator/README.md

 ## Syntax

-Symbols are written in the hexpattern format
+Symbols are written in the hexpattern format.

 ```
 Mind's Reflection